 The road to college is long – and sometimes confusing.
 To help keep you on track, here’s a timeline of what college applicants should be doing, and when.

-- Most high school students now have the option of taking either the SAT or the ACT.
+- Most students now have the option of taking either the SAT or the ACT.
 Based upon your unique profile, you may be better off taking one test over the other.
 Don’t settle for taking whichever test your peers take.
 Your choice of test can make a difference in your college admissions outcomes.
 We’ve worked with applicants who were admitted to higher-tier schools than they might have been because they took the trouble to identify the standardized test that better suited their learning style.

 - Aim for a list of 8 to 12 schools that you would be happy attending.
 Include a mix of reach schools, ‘good matches,’ and safety schools.
 Plan to apply only to as many schools as you will be able to submit well-prepared applications for.
 You’ll get better results by applying to 6 schools with applications that reflect 100 per cent of your best effort than you will by applying to 12 schools with applications that each reflect 50 per cent of your best effort.